centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/import-into-map-web.md

 ---
 id: import-into-map-web
-title: Switch from MAP (Legacy) to MAP
+title: Switching from MAP (Legacy) to MAP
 ---

 This topic describes how to move from Centreon MAP (Legacy) to Centreon MAP by importing your legacy maps into your MAP module.